Diospyros kaki

 Diospyros kaki, the Oriental persimmon, Chinese persimmon, Japanese persimmon or kaki persimmon, is the most widely cultivated species of the genus Diospyros.
-Although its first botanical description was not published until 1780, D. kaki is among the oldest cultivated plants, having been in use in China for more than 2000 years.
+Although its first botanical description was not published until 1780, D. kaki cultivation in China dates back more than 2000 years.

 Names

 Whether the species was first described by Carl Peter Thunberg or Carl Linnaeus the Younger is disputed.
 The scientific name Diospyros kaki L. f. may be used erroneously for this plant.
 However, Diospyros kaki L. f., published in 1781, is a later homonym of Diospyros kaki Thunb., published in 1780.
 So the name Diospyros kaki L. f. is taxonomically illegitimate and not accepted.

 It is called shi (柿) in Chinese, kaki (柿) in Japanese, gam (감) in Korean, kesemek in Indonesia and haluwabed (हलुवाबेद) in Nepali.